ARMmbed/mbed-os-5-docs/docs/refs/configuring_mbed_os.md

 ### Configuring Arm Mbed OS

-mbed OS provides some default memory configurations for thread memory allocation.
+Mbed OS provides some default memory configurations for thread memory allocation.
 You may want to modify these configurations to better suit your project.
-Below, I will outline the default configurations and how you can modify them.
+The default configurations and how you can modify them are outlined below.

 #### Thread memory model